Khrushchev thaw: The Kitchen Debate

 The Kitchen Debate at the 1959 Exhibition in Moscow fueled Khrushchev to catch up to Western consumerism.
 The "Khrushchev regime had promised abundance to secure its legitimacy."
 The ideology of strict functionality concerning material goods evolved into a more relaxed view of consumerism.
 American sociologist David Riesman coined the term "Operation Abundance" also known as the "Nylon War" which predicted "Russian people would not long tolerate masters who gave them tanks and spies instead of vacuum cleaners and beauty parlors."
 The Soviets would have to produce more consumer goods to quell mass discontent.
 Riesman's theory came true to some extent as the Soviet culture changed to include consumer goods such as vacuum cleaners, washing machines, and sewing machines.
 These items were specifically targeted at women in the Soviet Union with the idea that they relieved women of their domestic burden.
-Additionally an interest in changing the western image of a dowdy Russian woman led to the cultural acceptance of beauty products.
+Additionally, an interest in changing the western image of a dowdy Russian woman led to the cultural acceptance of beauty products.
 The modern Russian woman wanted the clothing, cosmetics, and hairstyles available to Western women.
-Under the Thaw, beauty shops selling cosmetics and perfume, which had previously only been available to the wealthy, became available for common women.
+Under the thaw, beauty shops selling cosmetics and perfume, which had previously only been available to the wealthy, became available for common women.

-Khrushchev's Response
+Khrushchev's response

 Khrushchev responded to consumerism more diplomatically than to cultural consumption.
 In response to American jazz Khrushchev stated: "I don't like jazz.
 When I hear jazz, it's as if I had gas on the stomach.
 I used to think it was static when I heard it on the radio."
-Concerning commissioning artists during the Thaw, Khrushchev declared: "As long as I am president of the Council of Ministers, we are going to support a genuine art.
+Concerning commissioning artists during the thaw, Khrushchev declared: "As long as I am president of the Council of Ministers, we are going to support a genuine art.
 We aren't going to give a kopeck for pictures painted by jackasses."
 In comparison, the consumption of material goods acted as a measure of economic success.
 Khrushchev stated: "We are producing an ever-growing quantity of all kinds of consumer goods; all the same, we must not force the pace unreasonably as regards the lowering of prices.
 We don't want to lower prices to such an extent that there will be queues and a black market."
 Previously, excessive consumerism under Communism was seen as detrimental to the common good.
 Now, it was not enough for the consumer goods to be made more available; quality of consumer goods needed to be raised as well.
 A misconception surrounding the quality of consumer goods existed because of advertising's role in the market.
 Advertising controlled sale quotas by increasing the desirability of surplus sub-standard goods.

 Origins and outcome

 The roots of consumerism started as early as the 1930s when in 1935 each Soviet Republic capital city established a model department store.
 The department stores acted as representatives of Soviet economic success.
-Under Khrushchev the retail sectors gained prevalence as Soviet department stores GUM (department store) and TsUM (Central Department Store), both located in Moscow, began to focus on trade and social interaction.
+Under Khrushchev the retail sectors gained prevalence as Soviet department stores such as GUM and TsUM (Central Department Store), both located in Moscow, began to focus on trade and social interaction.